 5. Life-long learning trend

 Each industrial revolution has changed the nature of work and jobs in astounding ways.
 The current 4th Industrial Revolution may impact an incredible 50 percent of jobs as tremendous technological progress leads to changes in how people do their jobs.
 Professionals who want to remain competitive in their environment will need to constantly re-skill themselves.
-They cannot assume that an education they earned in the first half of their professional career will be all they need for the rest of their working lives.
+They cannot assume that the education they earned in the first half of their professional career will be all they need for the rest of their working lives.

 Instead, earning a degree must be followed by ongoing learning.
 This requires institutions to create a self-development mindset in their students as well as their faculty and staff.
 Classrooms must leave opportunities for teaching self-learning skills so that students can continue to learn and engage in their chosen fields.